YoCodingJosh/YoCodingJosh/README.md

    * Watching anime 📺
    * Playing FPS and retro games (SNES, GB, N64, PS1, PC) 🎮
    * Investing 💹
-   * Learning new tech stuff 🧠
+   * Learning new technologies 🧠

 - 🔭 I’m currently working on:
   * EMR software at my day job using Ruby on Rails, Angular, PostgreSQL, and GCP.